DFuqua23/Active-Directory-Corp-Lab/README.md

 CLIENT01 – Windows 10
 Pointed its DNS to the domain controller
-Joined it to the domain (e.g., example.local)
+Joined it to the domain
-Signed in with multiple domain user accounts to confirm everything was working This gives me a small “company” environment to practice user management, logons, and troubleshooting.
+Signed in with multiple domain user accounts to confirm everything was working

 ## Steps Performed